Apply your heart to instruction, and your ears to the words of knowledge. Proverbs 23:12

 A Prophecy of Moab’s Devastation

-6 We have heard of the pride of Moab, that he is very proud; even of his arrogance, his pride, and his wrath.
-His boastings are nothing.
+6 We have heard of the pride of Moab, that he is very proud; of his arrogance, his pride, and his wrath.
+His hollow boastings.
 7 Therefore Moab will wail for Moab.
 Everyone will wail.
 You will mourn for the raisin cakes of Kir Hareseth, utterly stricken.
 8 For the fields of Heshbon languish with the vine of Sibmah.
-The lords of the nations have broken down its choice branches, which reached even to Jazer, which wandered into the wilderness.
+The lords of the nations have broken down its choice branches, which reached to Jazer, which wandered into the wilderness.
 Its shoots were spread abroad.
 They passed over the sea.
-9 Therefore I will weep with the weeping of Jazer for the vine of Sibmah.
-I will water you with my tears, Heshbon, and Elealeh: for on your summer fruits and on your harvest the battle shout has fallen.
-10 Gladness is taken away, and joy out of the fruitful field; and in the vineyards there will be no singing, neither joyful noise.
+9 Therefore I will weep as Jazer weeps for the vine of Sibmah.
+I will drench you with my tears, Heshbon, and Elealeh: for on your summer fruits and on your harvest the battle shout has fallen.
+10 Gladness is taken away, and joy removed from the fruitful field; and in the vineyards there will be no singing, neither joyful sounds.
 Nobody will tread out wine in the presses.
 I have made the shouting stop.
 11 Therefore my heart sounds like a harp for Moab, and my inward parts for Kir Heres.
 12 It will happen that when Moab presents himself, when he wearies himself on the high place, and comes to his sanctuary to pray, that he will not prevail.

-13 This is the word that God spoke concerning Moab in time past.
-14 But now God has spoken, saying, “Within three years, as a worker bound by contract would count them, the glory of Moab shall be brought into contempt, with all his great multitude; and the remnant will be very small and feeble.”
+13 This is the word that the Lord spoke concerning Moab in times past.
+14 But now the Lord has spoken, saying, “Within three years, as a worker bound by contract would count them, the glory of Moab shall be brought into contempt, with all his great multitude; and the remnant will be very small and feeble.”

 A Prophecy about Damascus

 1 The burden of Damascus.